 You may not always see their names in the headlines, but British AI is underpinning global efforts in this important battle.

-Find Coronavirus-related business support and resources on our Coronavirus Information Hub.
+Find Covid-19-related business support and resources on our Covid-19 Information Hub.

-Data – it’s availability, aggregation and applicability for delivering solutions – is at the heart of efforts by Government to understand the spread and maintain control over the Coronavirus.
+Data – it’s availability, aggregation and applicability for delivering solutions – is at the heart of efforts by Government to understand the spread and maintain control over Covid-19.